casperjs/casperjs/README.md

 });
 ```

-**WARNING:** Please don't use Casper nor PhantomJS to send spam, or I call the Chuck.
+**WARNING:** Please don't use CasperJS nor PhantomJS to send spam, or I'll be calling the Chuck.
+More seriously, please don't.

 ### Casper#repeat(int times, function then)